-Mr. Wainman was appointed to the Board of Directors on March 31, 2014 and is a member of the Audit Committee and serves as Chair of that committee.
+Mr. Wainman was appointed to the Board of Directors on March 31, 2014 and is a member of the Audit and Nominating Committees and serves as Chair of the Audit Committee.
 He qualifies to serve as a "financial expert" given his background in accounting and finance.
-He became a member of the Nominating Committee of the Board of Directors effective September 2017.
-Mr. Wainman has served as Chief Financial Officer of Hancock Lumber, a 565-employee lumber and building products company located in Casco, Maine, since February 2016 and as its President since January 2020.
+Mr. Wainman has served as Chief Financial Officer of Hancock Lumber, a 650-employee lumber and building products company located in Casco, Maine, since February 2016 and as its President since January 2020.
 From April 2015 until February 2016, he was a business strategy and financial consultant specializing in the paper and greeting card industry.
-Prior to that, he was President of Kleinfeld Paper, a personalized wedding stationery company, from September 2013 until April 2015.
+Prior to that, he was President of Kleinfeld, a personalized wedding stationery company, from September 2013 until April 2015.
 From 2005 to 2012, he was President and CEO of William Arthur, Inc., a division of Hallmark Cards, where he led a 275-employee manufacturer of luxury stationery products.
 Prior to that, he served another division of Hallmark Cards as CFO and COO from 1998 to 2004.
 He obtained a degree in Accounting and Financial Control from Sheffield City University in England and qualified as a Chartered Accountant of England and Wales in 1990.